Ariemas/TemporarySpawn/README.md

 temporaryspawn.resetplayertempspawn: Allows player to use the /resetplayertempspawn command

 ## Notes
-If there are unspecified arguments it will automatically set them to the sender (only if the command is run by a player).
+If there are unspecified arguments it will automatically set them to the sender (only works if the command is run by a player).

 This plugin stores the player's temporary spawn point in the plugin's internal map, and sets the player's bed spawn point to this location.